How To Decide Between Two Great Candidates

 Examine previous employers for culture fit

 We’re going to assume that if two candidates have made it this far and your decision is so close, they both appear, at least on the surface, to be a strong culture fit.
-Culture fit, however, is notoriously hard to identify when hiring, for all kinds of reasons.
+Hiring for culture fit, however, is notoriously difficult for many reasons.

-For starters, it’s nearly impossible to know what a candidate will really be like to work with on a day-to-day basis when they’re presumably on their best behavior during the interview process.
-What’s more, companies are generally not very good at accurately assessing their own culture or, in turn, how a candidate might fit into it.
+For starters, it’s nearly impossible to know what a job candidate will be like to work with on a day-to-day basis when they’re presumably on their best behavior during the interview process.
+Also, companies are generally not very good at accurately assessing their own culture or, in turn, how a candidate might fit into it.

-So short of giving each candidate a trial run, how can you know whether their personality and work style will match your culture?
-One pro tip we like to use is looking at the companies they’ve worked for in the past.
+Short of giving each candidate a trial run, how can you know whether their personality and work style will match your culture?
+One pro tip we recommend is to look at the companies they’ve worked for in the past.

-Is their resume filled with Fortune 500 companies, or have they tended to work in small- and mid-sized businesses?
-While a candidate’s past picks for where to work won’t tell you everything about what they’re like to collaborate with–after all, sometimes people change jobs because of a bad culture fit–any trends you spot may be indicative of the candidate’s preferences when it comes to where they’re most comfortable working and where they might be most likely to succeed in a new gig.
+Do they have a resume filled with Fortune 500 companies, or do they tend to work for small and medium-sized businesses?
+While a candidate’s past workplaces won’t tell you everything about what they’re like to collaborate with–after all, sometimes people change jobs because of a bad culture fit–any trends you spot may be indicative of the candidate’s preferences when it comes to where they’re most comfortable working and where they might be most likely to succeed in a new gig.

 Consider each candidate’s interest level

-When deciding between two great applicants, don’t neglect to take into consideration the factors on the candidates’ side, like how interested they are in the position.
-You want to make an offer to someone who’s going to be as excited to work for you as you are to hire them, because they’re more likely to do a good job and stick around longer.
+When deciding between two great applicants, don’t neglect to consider the factors on the candidates’ side, like their interest in the position.
+You want to make an offer to someone who will be as excited to work for you as you are to hire them because they’re more likely to do a great job and stick around longer.

-When you compare the two candidates, how does their interest level stack up?
+When you compare two qualified candidates, how does their interest level stack up?
 Did one seem more enthusiastic than the other during the interview process?
 What kinds of questions did each of them ask, and how many?
-Did both of them follow up after their last interview to reiterate their interest, and in what time frame?
-Do you know if there are other offers in play from any competitors?
+Did they both follow up after their last interview to reiterate their interest, and in what time frame?
+Are there other offers in play from any competitors?

-Maybe your two winning candidates are nearly identical in terms of their skills and experience.
-Or, maybe both bring different things to the table that are hard to quantify and rank.
-In either case, there’s one factor that defies objective reasoning but that can nevertheless be a useful tool in making a decision: your gut feeling.
+Perhaps the skills and experience of your two great candidates are nearly identical.
+Or, both bring different things to the table that are hard to quantify and rank.
+In either case, one factor defies objective reasoning but can be a valuable tool in making a decision to pick the best fit: your gut feeling.

-In most hiring situations, we caution against placing too much weight on gut feelings because they’re hugely susceptible to bias–you like a candidate because they remind you of a friend or you share common interests outside of work, for example.
-These feelings, unfortunately, are not useful indicators of how effective a person will be in a role and thus, shouldn’t be considered as part of the hiring process.
+A gut feeling is highly susceptible to bias, so we caution against placing too much weight on it in most hiring situations.
+For example, you might like them because they remind you of a friend or you share common interests outside of work.
+Unfortunately, these feelings are not useful indicators of how effective a person will be in a role and, thus, shouldn’t be considered part of the hiring process.

-When it comes down to two strong candidates that you’ve otherwise thoroughly vetted, though, your gut may just be the deciding factor you need to push you one way over the other.
+However, when it comes down to two strong candidates that you’ve otherwise thoroughly vetted, your gut may be the deciding factor you need to push you one way over the other.

 Remind yourself you’d be happy with either candidate

 Imagine that one candidate or the other had never entered your hiring funnel; you’d probably be thrilled to have arrived at either one of them as your top choice.
-This can be easy to lose sight of, however, when you’re mired in the details trying to find a reason one of them is the better pick.
-We call this out only because obsessing over the decision for too long, as we mentioned earlier, could cause you to miss out on both candidates.
+This realization can be easy to lose sight of when you’re mired in the details, trying to determine why one is the better pick.
+We call this out only because obsessing over the decision for too long, as we mentioned earlier, may cause you to miss out on both candidates.

-If you’re confident you’ve done your due diligence and both candidates still seem equally matched, there comes a point when you’ll need to make a decision and move on.
-And remember–there’s no guarantee the person you offer the role to first will take it, so it’s great to be equally excited about your second choice.
+If you’re confident you’ve done your due diligence and both candidates still seem equally matched, there comes a point when you’ll need to decide and take action.
+And remember–there’s no guarantee that the person you offer the role to first will take it, so it’s great to be equally excited about your second choice.

 Make an unexpected choice

 Here’s a novel idea: why not hire both candidates?
-While it might not be feasible in every scenario, there are some situations, like sales, where two awesome new hires can make twice the impact and thus, more than cover the additional costs of another hire.
+While it might not be feasible in every scenario, there are some situations, like sales, where two fantastic new hires can make twice the impact that more than covers the additional costs of the additional hire.

-If you can swing it, hiring both of your top picks will not only bring two great new team members onboard, but will keep your competitors from getting a shot at the candidate you passed on if you were to only hire one.
+If you can swing it, hiring both of your top picks will bring in two great new team members and keep your competitors from getting a shot at the candidate you would have otherwise passed on.

 It’s hard to overstate the importance of hiring well.
 It impacts every aspect of your operations, from productivity to customer service to team morale.
 When such an important decision is on the line, why not enlist a team of seasoned professionals to help you make the right call?